 As a business grows and evolves, a CPA firm can act as a strategic advisor by creating or updating the business plan, budgets and forecasts on a periodic basis.
 As we discussed above, CPAs have the ability to work with attorneys in determining the most appropriate form of business to set up, bankers in obtaining financing, as well as the government offices that regulate small businesses in the country and state.

 Obtaining a small business loan can sometimes be tough.
 Your lender will require 100% accurate financial statements.
 Here, your CPA can work directly with the lender in establishing your qualifications.

 #6.
 Referral source

 A small business’s CPA can be their most reliable referral source.
 CPAs work with a variety of bankers, payroll companies, insurance agencies, attorneys, and human resource specialists.
 They have the knowledge and expertise to recommend the best for your small business and industry and can act as a liaison between the service and business owner to ensure the best interest of the small business are kept in mind

-At Limitless Investment and Capital, we offer small business bookkeeping services as well as more in-depth accounting services offered by our Certified Public Accountants.
+Limitless Investment and Capital has a team of CPAs in Arizona that specialize in small business accounting and startup accounting.
 While working with Limitless Investment and Capital, your small business has the ability to separate the more routine financial jobs from the tax and financial analysis done by the CPA.
 Our small business bookkeepers are able to handle monthly, quarterly, and yearly financial reports while consulting with our CPAs.
 Our Certified Public Accountants are able to handle your small business taxes and sign off on your tax return.
-To learn more about our services and rates, contact us TODAY!
+We are one of the top CPA firms in Arizona, contact us TODAY!